zacksimpson/reminders-web/README.md

 ## Connecting your phone

+Phone syncing requires the [prerelease version]([url](https://github.com/zacksimpson/reminders-tool/releases/tag/v2.0.0-beta.1)) of Reminders for the LPIII.
 The phone app and this website share the same account and the same lists/tasks.
 On your Light Phone III, open Reminders, go to Settings → Account, and sign in with the same email and password you use here.
 See the in-app "Phone Sync" screen (Account tab) for details on how syncing behaves.

 ## Stack